NealMatta/iOS13-Swift-5-Notes/AllNotes.md

 -   There is an App Icon generator at the above link to set up all the App Icons.
 Easy as dragging and dropping.
 XCode will figure it out itself
     -   AppIcon can be used to generate a whole new folder for the App Icon folder.
 This means we can just replace the assets folder and everything will be correctly placed
 -   Designing a new app can be done using canva.com.
 Just need to use 1024x1024px

+# Section 4 - Swift Programming Basics - Collections, Constants, Variables

+-   'Scale to fill' fills the image view while 'aspect fill' fills the entire image view but keeps the aspect ratio intact
+-   While holding the option key and clicking and dragging an object, the object is duplicated
+-   To connect an object to the codebase, start by opening up the assistant view by clicking the dashes in the top right corner of the storyboard.
+The code file that matches the storyboard should pop up.
+To connect an object via code, hold the 'Control' key and drag and drop it into the code file

+### Renaming Variables

+-   Renaming variables/outlets is a bit more difficult than anticipated.
+Can't just change it in the code file because the connection that is created between the object in the design file and the code relies on that name.
+Rather than just changing the name, you'd have to disable the connection on the object in the design file.
+-   A better way to do it though is right click on the variable that you want to change and click Refactor --> Rename
+-   ImageLiteral can be used to change the value of an image.
+It is a small icon that you can see

+## 40. Responding to User Interactions with IBActions

+-   Buttons exist in the code file as actions.
+They create functions when an action (even in the properties) occurs
+-   IB = Interface Builder

+## 42. String Interpolation

+    print("Text \(2+3) Text")